Dynamic-Capital/Dynamic-Capital/README.md

   `supabase/functions/miniapp/index.ts`
 - **Broadcast planner** – standalone service at `broadcast/index.ts`
 - **Queue worker** – standalone service at `queue/index.ts`

-## HTML Static Site Starter

-A minimal static landing page lives in `static-site/` with `index.html`, `styles.css`, and `scripts.js`.
-Run `npm run build:static` to copy it into the `_static/` directory for deployment.
-Modify the files to suit your needs before running the build.

 ## Development Process Overview